xAPI-vle/moodle-logstore_xapi/docs/readme.md

 These parts have been separated into their own repositories to improve their reusability since these parts will be used in other projects.

 ## Adding Events
-Assuming you've already [installed (using Git)](installation.md), you'll need to follow the steps below to begin developing.
+Assuming you've already [installed](installation.md), you'll need to follow the steps below to begin developing.

 1. Run `cd admin/tool/log/store/xapi` from the root directory of Moodle.
 2. Run `php -r "readfile('https://getcomposer.org/installer');" | php` to install Composer.